Ouphix/synchro-psychotherapies/steps2.md

 ![](https://raw.githubusercontent.com/Ouphix/synchro-psychotherapies/master/Monrado/Data/images/plots/configuration.jpeg)

 The configuration in the different videos are very similar.
-There is only one video with 3 persons which was excluded.

 #### Psychometric data
 * It consist of one excel file with: